omicscodeathon/denguedrug/README.md

  - The unprocessed database can be found [here](data/unprocessed_database_PubChem_651640).

- - The molecular descriptors of the actives and inactives were calculated using [PaDEL-Descriptors](http://www.yapcwsoft.com/dd/padeldescriptor/).
+ - The molecular descriptors of the [actives](data/Actives.smi) and [inactive](data/Inactives.smi) were calculated using [PaDEL-Descriptors](http://www.yapcwsoft.com/dd/padeldescriptor/).
 The descriptors of the [actives and inactives](data) were calculated using the [Descriptor Calculator](scripts/DescriptorCalculator.py) Python script.

  - The actives and inactives databases were combined and all missing descriptors were filled with the value 0.
-Next dimensionality reduction was conducted using a variance filter (scikit-learn VarianceThreshold library)
+Next dimensionality reduction was conducted using a variance filter (scikit-learn VarianceThreshold library).

- - The data was then standardized using the mean and standard deviation [metrics](data/metrics.csv)
+ - The data was then standardized using the mean and standard deviation [metrics](data/metrics.csv) of various assessment parameters.

 ### Step 3: Model construction

-- The data was split into training, test, and external datasets.
+- The data was split into [training](data/Training Data.csv.zip), [test](data/Test Data.csv), and [external](data/External Data.csv) datasets.
 The training dataset was equivalent to 70% (14875 compounds) of the data set and the test and external data sets were equivalent to 15% (~3188) each.
 The training dataset contained 3105 actives vs 11770 inactives.

 - The ML models were constructed using [lazy predict](https://github.com/shankarpandala/lazypredict) python package.
 The models that exhibited the greatest Accuracy, F1-score, Balanced Accuracy, and ROC AUC [metrics](figures/Lazy_predict_results.jpeg) were selected for validation.